LongCTygo/sot-piston-puzzle/README.md

 | **@** | **o** | **o** | **.** |
 | **o** | **.** | **o** | **.** |
 ## The Algorithm (WIP)
+The algorithm aims to solve the puzzle with a breadth-first search approach.
+Starting from the root, it generates all possible board states, then decide whether the board is 'on the right track' and add it to the queue, or else it will ignore that board.

+From a board, it will try out all 16 different moves, ignoring moves that does not advance the board state.
+From there, it determines if a move is advantageous or not, and continue from there.
 ## Additional Info (WIP)
 ## To-do List (WIP)
 - Make a mod that does all of these.
 It can go with a map for practicing purposes.
 Ideally just a map, but I don't think mcfunctions alone can achieve randomly generated levels (that are solvable, at least).
 One way to achieve this is likely to load all levels template into that map, then use /clone and some random scoreboard functions to pick one, but there are A LOT of puzzles, and I'm not sure how viable that is.